Fern-Ali/entratus-weather/README.md

 - `/fetch_data` is a friendlier alias for `/forecast`, using default lat/lon values
 - `/results` is a shortcut to `/logs`, showing recent weather entries

 ### 🧑‍🎨 Frontend — React UI (Optional)
+> 💡 Tip: Run `make run` and `make frontend-run` in separate terminals so both services stay active.

 ```bash
 make frontend-install